Skip to content

 For graphic designers, this period offers insight into the power of subtraction in design.
 Sometimes, less truly is more, and the 2018 Sprite logo design is a testament to how minor tweaks can still make a significant impact, preserving brand integrity and familiarity.

-Image Courtesy: Sprite
+Image Courtesy of Sprite

 2019 - 2022